 Not infrequently, medical centers contract with private security companies to provide surveillance and other security services on the premises.
 Ordinarily, the contracts state that the company is an independent contractor and will provide adequate staffing, training, and liability insurance in the event of an adverse event.
 The contracts may even contain an indemnity provision in which the security company agrees to assume the cost of the defense and pay any monetary damages incurred by the facility in the event of a loss due to the negligence of the service provider.

 None-the-less, states are with greater frequency adopting the concept of ostensible agency, in which even an independent contractor can be found to be the agent of the hospital, thereby resulting in vicarious liability for the facility.
 Medical centers often successfully avoid such claims, and ultimately findings by a jury in subsequent litigation, by posting in common areas such as lobbies and emergency departments that “Emergency department providers, imaging, and laboratory staff and security personnel are independent contractors and are not employees of the facility.”
-Adopting similar language in Conditions of Admissions is also recommended and may provide added protection in the event of a lawsuit.
+Adopting similar language in Conditions of Admissions is further suggested and may provide added protection in the event of a lawsuit.